srcspider/nightdragon/README.md

  project knows which site it's serving; the following command will work on all
  systems: `echo "http://mysite.url" > .testsite`.
-The reason for this is that with the setup, a single project may serve many public sites, and a public site may switch between many projects, so there's bond between them, hence why you need to specify one
+The reason for this is that with the setup, a single project may serve many public sites, and a public site may switch between many projects, so there's no bond between them, hence why you need to specify one for your tests to know where to go

 If you're using a directory instead of the domain root, you will also need to set the correct rewrite base in the `.htaccess` file (as an example) as well